Boy, do I love lists of everything. They are concrete, they are concentrated and you can soak up a ton of helpful information in just a few minutes.

 Admit it – you have a few of these goodies in your closet.

-When making a decision of purging these, think like this – would I be ok if a stranger saw me with these clothes?
+When making a decision of purging old clothes, think like this – would I be okay if a stranger saw me in these clothes?
+Is it still good to donate?
+If not – throw it away since it’s merely a placeholder.

 35. Stock up on things you use regularly.